AlexSabourinDev/cranberry_blog/StretchyReflections.md

 The transformation we're looking for is a transformation into slope space.

 For the purposes of this post, we won't be describing slope space.
 You can read more about it here: [Slope Space in BRDF Theory](https://www.reedbeta.com/blog/slope-space-in-brdf-theory/).
-For even more reading, slope space can be viewed as a specialization of a stereographic projection which is you can read more about on [Wikipedia](https://en.wikipedia.org/wiki/Stereographic_projection).
+For even more reading, slope space can be viewed as a specialization of a stereographic projection.
+[Wikipedia Link](https://en.wikipedia.org/wiki/Stereographic_projection).

 What matters to us is that slope space allows us to transform our three dimensional unit vector into a two dimensional vector.